haochenheheda/Training-Code-of-STM/README.md

 | Ours| resnet-50 | stage 2 | Davis&Youtube-vos | 82.0 | 79.7 | 84.4 | xx |

 ## Notes
+Due to time constraints, the code is a bit messy.
+Questions are welcome.

 ## Citing STM
 @inproceedings{oh2019video,